ConnorJacksonBSU/321-Final-Project/README.md

 ## BTree Disk Description

 The root node is always kept in memory, and is only written to disk when the program ends , and gets read in when the program starts.
 The block size is 4096 bytes.
-The offset is 4 bytes.

 4096 = 4k + 4C +K(2t -1) + 2tF

 C = K+1

+As for the actual calculations, we couldn't find the offset for our specific BTree, also the exact bytes for each object +key, and the metadata.

 ## Notes